RiceDope/ricepos/README.md

 - If you resize the window after execution when different scenes are loaded it will change back to the resolution specified in customisations.json
 - Usernames need to be unique (Will add)
 - If username is changed to the username of a person that already exists then it will overwrite the existing user causing problems
-- Admin login does not exist
-- Default stock shows when loading allStock
 - NoSuchAlgorithmException needs to be organised to work correctly 100%
 - General Code Cleanliness needs to be updated to be maintainable
+- No tracking of adjustments made to users accounts or stock

 ## Links
 These are links to sites that helped me while developing the project or software that you need to run the program.